derekzhang79/identity-frontend/CONTRIBUTING.md

 6. Code will be reviewed and require a :+1: from a team member before it will be merged
 7. The merger is required to ensure the change is deployed to production.
-   Each merge is automatically deployed to our CODE environment, where it should be health checked before PROD deploy

 If you have any questions, come chat to us or send us an email.